History of Thailand: Northern Thailand

 According to the Cāmadevivaṃsa, the city of Hariphunchai (modern Lamphun) was founded by hermits.
 Camadevi, a princess of the Lavo Kingdom, was invited to rule the city around 700.
 Hariphunchai may be a later (10th century) offshoot of the Lavo Kingdom or instead related to the Thaton Kingdom.

 Hariphunchai was the centre of Theravada in the north.
 The kingdom flourished during the reign of King Attayawong who built Wat Phra That Hariphunchai in 1108.
 The kingdom had strong relations with the Mon Kingdom of Thaton.
 During the 11th century, Hariphunchai waged lengthy wars with the Tai Ngoenyang Kingdom of Chiang Saen.
 Weakened by Tai invasions, Hariphunchai eventually fell in 1293 to Mangrai, king of Lan Na, the successor state of the Ngoenyang Kingdom.

-Feudal Thailand
+Southern Thailand

-These are notable feudal Thai kingdoms and city-states.